syncfusion-content/windowsforms-docs/WindowsForms/layoutmanagers/CardLayout/GettingStarted.md

 ---
 layout: post
 title: Getting Started with Windows Forms LayoutManagers | Syncfusion
-description: Getting started with the important key features of the CardLayout control for Windows Forms.
+description: Learn here about getting started with Syncfusion Windows Forms LayoutManagers control and more details.
 platform: windowsforms
 control: CardLayout
 documentation: ug
 ---

-# Getting Started
+# Getting Started with Windows Forms LayoutManagers

 This section explains how to add the `CardLayout` control in a Windows Forms application and overview its basic functionalities.